Stainless Steel Bending – The Ultimate Beginners Guide

 Roll Bending

-In roll bending, the sheet is gradually bent into a curve in multiple rollers.
-For large radius or cylindrical shapes you apply it in multiple passes.
-This is ideal for use with architectural panels, tanks and curved enclosures.
-If you need curves that will be smooth and even, without any sharp angles, use this method.
+In roll bending, the sheet is slowly rolled to a curve in several rollers.
+You use it in series on large radius, or cylindrical shapes.
+This is best suited with architectural panels, tanks and curved enclosures.
+When you want curves that will be smooth and even, with no sharp angles, employ this procedure.

 Roll Bending